Baltimore Equitable Society

-Baltimore Equitable Insurance also known as the Baltimore Equitable Society, until 2003 was located at the original headquarters of the Eutaw Savings Bank, is a historic bank building located at Baltimore, Maryland, United States.
+Baltimore Equitable Insurance also known as the Baltimore Equitable Society, or the Baltimore Equitable Society for Insuring Houses from Loss by Fire, until 2003 was located at the original headquarters of the Eutaw Savings Bank, is a historic bank building located at Baltimore, Maryland, United States.
 Originally built as the headquarters for the Eutaw Savings Bank, it is a two-story building with brownstone front and brick sides.
 It was constructed in 1857 in the Italian Renaissance style.
 The Eutaw Savings Bank moved across the street in 1887 to what is now the Baltimore Grand and the building was acquired by the Baltimore Equitable Society in 1889.
 Founded in 1794, the Baltimore Equitable Society is one of the oldest corporations in the city and the third-oldest fire insurance company in the United States.

 The building that housed Baltimore Equitable Insurance was listed on the National Register of Historic Places in 1977.
-In 2003, due to the age and state of disrepair of the building, Baltimore Equitable Insurance left the building.
-As of 2023, the building will become the M&T Pavilion, an entertainment space.
+In 2003, due to the age and state of disrepair of the building, Baltimore Equitable Insurance left the building, moving to a high-rise lease in the central business district at 100 N. Charles St. Suite 640.
+As of 2023, the previous location at 21 N Eutaw St. will become the M&T Pavilion, an entertainment space.
+In 2023, Baltimore Equitable Insurance changed offices again, moving to their current location in the Harbor East neighborhood.
+That location is in the former Bagby Furniture Company building at 509 S. Exeter St., Suite 420.